-Replacing that old and functionally very limited Yosemite feature, Dark Mode in Mojave helps you focus on your work by turning the user interface dark, including your desktop wallpaper.
+Mojave’s Dark Mode has replaced that limited Yosemite functionality by turning the whole user interface dark, including your desktop wallpaper.

-As a result, your own content, such as photos and documents, really pops out in Dark Mode.
+As a result, your own content, such as photos and documents, pops out in Dark Mode.

 Dark Mode and Dynamic Desktop complement each other

-If you tend to do a lot of work on your computer late at night or in a dark room, the new Dark Mode in macOS Mojave can definitely make using your computer a bit easier on the eyes.
+If you tend to work on your Mac during the night or in a poorly-lit room, macOS Mojave’s new Dark Mode will definitely make staring at the screen easier on the eyes.

-To see the stark difference between the familiar Light appearance of your Mac and the new Dark Mode in Mojave for yourself, scroll to the Dark Mode section of Apple’s official macOS Mojave Preview page and drag the interactive slider.
+To see the stark difference between the familiar Light appearance and the new Dark look in Mojave, drag the interactive slider on Apple’s official macOS Mojave page.

-The Dark Mode theme can be found in the newly-announced Apple News, Stocks, Home and Voice Memos apps, plus other system apps including Calendar, Finder, Mail and Photos.
+The Dark Mode theme can be found in the new Mac stock apps—Apple News, Stocks, Home and Voice Memos—as well as in other system apps like Calendar, Finder, Mail and Photos.

-The Apple News app shown running in macOS Mojave’s new Dark Mode
+The Apple News app running in Dark Mode

-We have put together a nice screenshot gallery for those of you who are curious to check out the new darkened color scheme and styling in Apple’s own Mac apps, including Calendar, Finder, iTunes, Mail, Photos, Stocks, Home, News, Voice Memos and more.
+We have put together a nice screenshot gallery for our readers who are curious to check out the cool dark styling in Apple’s own Mac apps, including Calendar, Finder, iTunes, Mail, Photos, Stocks, Home, News, Voice Memos and more.